 To support the community and this event, Reskol Mining (a subsidiary of Batla Minerals) purchased snack parcels for the 1,000+ students and school leaders in attendance.
 Reskol representatives enjoyed their involvement and vigorously cheered on the students in the various athletic competitions.
 Participating schools included Likhaleng Primary, Likhetleng Primary, Malaleng Primary, Ntsie Primary, and Sekameng Primary.
 The Reskol team looks forward to future opportunities to engage with and support this community.

-Alluvial Ventures has established two community-led trusts, each receiving a portion of the company’s gross revenue.
-Alluvial Ventures is a co-sponsor with Letseng to both community trusts.
+Alluvial Ventures established a community-led trust, which has received a portion of the company’s gross revenue.
+Alluvial Ventures was a co-sponsor with Letseng to the community trusts.